mo-arindam/linear_regression/README.md

 # Project Name
-> Outline a brief description of your project.
+> This is a multiple linear regression programming assignment wherein we have to build a multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents